vanessapoi/Machine-Learning-Interior-Design/README.md

 # Democratizing 3D Interior Design with NeRF Neural Networks

 Neural Network project to transform a set of 2D images to a 3D model following the NeRF paper.
+Please read the final report for full details.

 ## Disclaimer